sangstar/sangstar.github.io/docs/_posts/2023-06-03-bayes-logistic.markdown

 $$ = \frac{\exp{(-(\sigma(\mathbf{w}  \cdot  \mathbf{x} + b)))}}{1+\exp{(-(\sigma(\mathbf{w}  \cdot  \mathbf{x} + b)))}}$$

+Keep in mind, logistic regression in NLP *does not require* a specific structure for the features -- it doesn't have to be a bag of words or word embeddings or whatever.
+Any property from the input can be a feature.
+I've already written an article talking about decision boundaries in logistic regression, but I want to stress that this existence of a decision boundary is what makes this model discriminative, and its linearity is what makes it a linear classifier -- that and the fact that we use a weighted (but linear) sum of features to make a prediction.
+Naive Bayes does this too, remember?

+$$c_{NB} = \underset{c \in C}{\text{argmax}} \ \log{P(c)} \ \underset{i}{\sum} \log{P(w_i \vert c)}$$

 ## References
 Jurafsky, D., & Martin, J. H. (2019).
 Naive Bayes, Text Classification and Sentiment.
 In Speech and Language Processing (3rd ed., Chapter 4).
 Prentice Hall.